-- 1. Congressional Authorities: Activities are authorized by this RGP pursuant to: - (X) Section 10 of the Rivers and Harbors Act of 1899 (33 U.S.C.
-403). - (X) Section 404 of the Clean Water Act (33 U.S.C.
-1344). - 2.
+- 1. Congressional Authorities: You have been authorized to undertake the activity described above pursuant to: - (X) Section 10 of the Rivers and Harbors Act of 1899 (33 U.S.C.
+Section 403). - (X) Section 404 of the Clean Water Act (33 U.S.C.
+Section 1344). - () Section 103 of the Marine Protection, Research and Sanctuaries Act of 1972 (33 U.S.C.
+Section 1413). - 2.
 Limits of this authorization: - a.
 This permit does not obviate the need to obtain other Federal, State, or local authorizations required by law. - b.
 This permit does not grant any property rights or exclusive privileges. - c.
 This permit does not authorize any injury to the property or rights of others. - d.
 This permit does not authorize interference with any existing or proposed Federal project. - 3.
 Limits of Federal Liability: In issuing this permit, the Federal Government does not assume any liability for the following: - a.
 Damages to the permitted project or uses thereof as a result of other permitted or unpermitted activities or from natural causes. - b.
 Damages to the permitted project or uses thereof as a result of current or future activities undertaken by or on behalf of the United States in the public interest. - c.
 Damages to persons, property, or to other permitted or unpermitted activities or structures caused by the activity authorized by this permit. - d.
 Design or construction deficiencies associated with the permitted work. - e.
-Damage claims associated with any future modification, suspension, or revocation of this permit. - 4.
-Reliance on Applicant's Data: The determination of this office that issuance of this permit is not contrary to the public interest was made in reliance on the information provided by the applicant. - 5.
+Damage claims associated with any future modification, suspension, or revocation of this permit.

+- 4. Reliance on Applicant's Data: The determination of this office that issuance of this permit is not contrary to the public interest was made in reliance on the information you provided. - 5.
 Reevaluation of Permit Decision: This office may reevaluate its decision on this permit at any time the circumstances warrant.
 Circumstances that could require a reevaluation include, but are not limited to, the following: - a.
-The permittee fails to comply with the terms and conditions of this permit. - b.
-The information provided by an applicant in support of a permit application proves to have been false, incomplete, or inaccurate.
-See Item 4 above. - c.
+You fail to comply with the terms and conditions of this permit. - b.
+The information provided by you in support of your permit application proves to have been false, incomplete, or inaccurate.
+(See Item 4 above.) - c.
 Significant new information surfaces which this office did not consider in reaching the original public interest decision.

-Such a reevaluation may result in a determination that it is appropriate to use the suspension, modification, and revocation procedures contained in 33 CFR 325.7 or enforcement procedures such as those contained in 33 CFR 326.4 and 326.5.
-The referenced enforcement procedures provide for the issuance of an administrative order requiring a permittee to comply with the terms and conditions of the permit and for the initiation of legal action where appropriate.
-Permittees will be required to pay for any corrective measures ordered by this office, and if they fail to comply with such directive, this office may in certain situations (such as those specified in 33 CFR 209.170) accomplish the corrective measures by contract or otherwise and bill permittees for the cost.
+Such a reevaluation may result in a determination that it is appropriate to use the suspension, modification, and revocation procedures contained in 33 C.F.R. § 325.7 or enforcement procedures such as those contained in 33 C.F.R. §§ 326.4 and 326.5.
+The referenced enforcement procedures provide for the issuance of an administrative order requiring you to comply with the terms and conditions of your permit and for the initiation of legal action where appropriate.
+You will be required to pay for any corrective measures ordered by this office, and if you fail to comply with such directive, this office may in certain situations (such as those specified in 33 C.F.R. § 209.170) accomplish the corrective measures by contract or otherwise and bill you for the cost.